 Progress to Date

-Over the past 18 months we have spent significant time and effort professionally capturing over 80 hours of unique audio and video recordings of the Doukhobor community in Saskatchewan that will be used for both the documentary film and multimedia exhibit.
+Since the fall of 2016 we have spent significant time and effort professionally capturing nearly 100 hours of unique audio and video recordings of the Doukhobor community in Saskatchewan that will be used for both the documentary film and multimedia installation and exhibit.
 This has included:

 We have also begun work on reviewing archival footage and other historical materials from the Saskatchewan archives as well as those that have been generously shared with us by Doukhobor societies and individuals from the community.
 We have also been working with our audio and video experts to start to the process of preparing our recordings for editing and production.